rain0r/ampd/README.md

 * Customizable front- and backend
 * `ncmcpp`-like shortcuts
 * Internet radio support
-* No external ressources loaded
+* No external JavaScript / CSS loaded

 **Limitations**
 * JRE 11 or higher needed